 Insulating Residential Masonry Buildings in Cold Climates

-This article originally appeared in the March/April 2010
+A version of this article appears in the March/April 2010

 issue of Home Energy Magazine.

 Most professionals now agree that masonry buildings in cold climates should be insulated.
 Here's how

 While there are still some professionals who question the practice, or think that it is unnecessary, most professionals agree that in cold climates, a masonry residential building should be insulated.
 Over the years, as insulation products and installation techniques have improved, building owners and professionals have voiced concern about damage to masonry in existing structures in cold climates, and indoor air quality (IAQ) and mold growth in all climates.
 There are good reasons to insulate a residential building in cold climates.
 Well installed insulation saves money on energy; it increases occupant comfort; and it reduces our dependence on fossil fuel—which lessens the building’s impact on the environment and reduces the chance of war.
 Insulating a building is one critical part of the entire-system approach to making buildings that are energy efficient—an approach that must also include well-designed mechanical systems and wise management of light, heat, air, water vapor, and liquid water within the enclosure.
 All these things are interrelated—so interrelated that it is difficult to talk about insulation separately.
 But insulation deserves its day in the sun.
 Learning how to insulate masonry structures properly has informed the aesthetics of my work, as ...

 To read complete online articles, you need to sign up for an Online Subscription.

 Once an order has been placed there is an automatic $10 processing fee that will be deducted with any cancellation.

 The Home Energy Online articles are for personal use only and may not be printed for distribution.
 For permission to reprint, please send an e-mail to firstname.lastname@example.org.